 - If you’re unable to smile through the disappointment, work on a strong poker face.
 The key is to prevent having a negative expression that might hurt the feelings of the giver who might think it’s the best gift ever.

 - Commit to not discussing your disappointment with others or gossiping about the bad gift giver.
+If you say something, you can count on it getting back to the person.
+This could create awkward situations in the future when you see that person again.

 Things you can say or do when you get a terrible gift: